schuth/schuth.github.io/source/about.html.md

 For CSS, I use [Bulma][8] as basis, customized by using [SASS][9] to compile custom CSS as well as to bend Bulma to my taste.

-This blog uses fonts created and shared by by [Information Architects][6].
+This blog uses fonts created and shared by [Information Architects][6].
 Thanks for making them accessible.

 Their iA Writer is a great tool - [check it out here][5].